 Juicy, tangy and incredibly tasty is how you would describe most citrus fruits.
 Citrus fruits are some of the most popular fruits, and they form a major part of your fruit basket.
 However, as a lactating mom, you need to monitor your intake to see if citrus fruits are affecting the baby’s digestion through your breast milk.

-Citrus fruits include fruits like lime, kiwi fruits, strawberries, pineapples, oranges, and grapes.
-Many-a-time, citrus fruits lend a pungent flavor to your breast milk.
+Citrus fruits include lime, kiwi, strawberries, pineapples, oranges, and grapes.
+Often, citrus fruits lend a pungent flavor to your breast milk.
+Studies show that flavors from the maternal diet can transfer to breast milk, potentially influencing an infant’s acceptance of these flavors later in life (3).
 Some babies might object to the taste of it, and get fussy while consuming it.
 Other babies may vomit.
-Sometimes, your baby may also develop diaper rash as a result of the citrus content in breast milk.
-Citrus fruits contain many acidic compounds and can lead to irritation of the gastrointestinal tract (GI) in children.
+Sometimes, your baby may also develop diaper rash as a result of the citrus content in breast milk (4).

 2. Cherries and prunes